IoTForDevices/IoT-Various-Demos/AnomalyDetectionSimulator/README.md

 ![ScreenShot](Images/ASAJobInPortal.png)

 ### Create the PowerBI Dashboard
-1) Create a Power BI dashboard, showing temp, IsSDAnomaly and IsCPAnomaly over time
+1) Create a Power BI dashboard, showing temp, IsSDAnomaly and IsCPAnomaly over time.
+Also experiment a bit with showing some of these as live KPIs as well.

 ![ScreenShot](Images/PowerBIDashboard.png)